aidh-aadil/sparky-bot/README.md

 - `rps` : Play a game of rock paper scissors against your friend
 - `8ball` : Ask magic 8ball a yes/no answer and get a randomly generated answer
 - `translate` : Translate your text into another language
+- `periodic-table` : Fetch some information about an element

 ### Economy system